iBridges-for-iRODS/iBridges-GUI/README.md

 ## About

 The git repository contains a generic *iRODS* graphical user interface.
-The iRODS functioality is based on [ibridges](https://github.com/UtrechtUniversity/iBridges) and works with any *iRODS* instance.
+The iRODS functionality is based on [ibridges](https://github.com/UtrechtUniversity/iBridges) and works with any *iRODS* instance.